-2) Personal Information management: In general, personal information need to be managed to deal with a user's desires, needs, and preferences.
-First of all, for collecting and processing user-related information from diverse sources, data unification must be achieved.
-It is also needed to learn the user's behavior patterns to infer user preferences, so that learning results can be reflected into the dynamic update of user preferences.
-In addition, context-aware application developers need to provide users with flexible ways to control when, to whom and at what level of detail he/she can disclosure his/her personal information.
-This signifies the need for mechanisms that provide members with the flexibility to adjust the granularity of context information disclosed to service providers.
+Personal Information Disclosure Management (PIDM): In general, personal information need to be managed effectively to deal with a user's desires, needs, and preferences over services.
+However, disclosure of personal information is inevitable to personalize services and applications in context-aware computing environments.
+Context-aware application developers need to provide users with flexible ways to control when, to whom and at what level of detail he/she can disclosure his/her personal information.
+However, while members in U-VR environments may be frank to share the personal information with each other, they may desire to keep certain elements of the personal information obscure from context-aware services.
+This signifies the need for mechanisms that provide the members with the flexibility to adjust the granularity of context information disclosed to service providers.